 - Crumble the Feta so it’s ready to use.

-- Prepare two double-thick pieces of foil.
+- Prepare four double-thick pieces of foil.
 (Tear off a long piece, then fold in half.)

-- Put foil pieces out on the counter top and spray the center of each with non-stick cooking spray.
-(When we used olive oil, it burned on the foil.)
+- Put foil pieces out on the counter top and spray the center of each with non-stick cooking spray (affiliate link).
+When we used olive oil, it burned on the foil.

 - Put one-fourth of the red pepper strips in the center of each piece of foil, topped with one-fourth of the chicken breast strips.

 - Drizzle a little olive oil over the chicken and season to taste with salt, fresh-ground black pepper, and Greek Seasoning (affiliate link).
 (Remember that Feta and Greek Seasoning both have salt.)